MikkelHegn/SFHumio/README.md

 <!--- talk about kv parser) --->

-While we can try and infer node health given the activity service fabric also provides [health reports](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-health-introduction).
+While we can try and infer node health given the node activity service fabric also provides [health reports](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-health-introduction).
 Health reports are also communicated as [health report events](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-diagnostics-event-generation-operational#health-reports).

 For a cluster that is having issues health reports can be a significant fraction of the total number of events: